 While you clearly don’t need to do a full site redesign each time you adjust your marketing goals or messaging, it’s a good idea to check every so often to be sure your site is still aligned with your newest marketing plans.

 Your Clients or Users Are Complaining

 Working closely with your customer service team is a great way to identify issues with your current website.
-Your website design and content strategy needs to be addressed if your customer service team is getting calls that include people saying things such as:
+Your website design and content strategy need to be addressed if your customer service team is getting calls that include people saying some of the things listed below: